End-to-end guarantees for indirect data-driven control of bilinear systems with finite stochastic data: Numerical examples

-Similar to the academic example, we study the feasibility of the controller design for the two types of error bounds and different choices of $R_x$.
-In particular, we select $w_t \simiid \mathcal{N}(0, \sigma_w^2I)$ with $\sigma_w=\SI{0.1}{}$, $\delta=0.05$, sample $x\simiid \mathcal{N}(0, I)$, and numerically determine the minimally required data lengths $T_0=T_1=T$.
-Table~\ref{tab:exmp-2D-feasibility-CSTR} depicts that the ellipsoidal error bounds require less data to design a feasible controller compared to the individual error bounds, and the required data length increases with $R_x$.
+Notably, the \ac{SOS} controller $\kappa_\mathrm{SOS}$ is globally stabilizing, i.e., on the entire state space $\mathcal{X}_\mathrm{SOS}(c^*) = \mathbb{R}^2$, and it is feasible for less data than the regional controller for $\|x\|_2^2\leq 0.9$.
+However, the complexity of the \ac{SOS} controller design is higher than the regional controller design, which is reflected in the computation times in Table~\ref{tab:exmp-2D-feasibility-2D-academic}.

-\subsection{Nonlinear inverted pendulum}
+\subsubsection{Nonlinear inverted pendulum}

-Finally, we illustrate the application of our results to a nonlinear system using the link with Koopman operator theory discussed in Section~\ref{sec:koop}.
-To this end, we consider the nonlinear inverted pendulum~\citep{tiwari:nehma:lusch:2023,verhoek:abbas:toth:2023,strasser:schaller:worthmann:berberich:allgower:2024a}
+Next, we illustrate the application of our results to a nonlinear system using the link with Koopman operator theory discussed in Section~\ref{sec:koop}.
+To this end, we consider the nonlinear inverted pendulum~\citep{tiwari:nehma:lusch:2023,verhoek:abbas:toth:2023,strasser:schaller:worthmann:berberich:allgower:2025}